-SINGLE POINT BOXES AND SUPPLEMENTARY FUSES
+SINGLE POINT BOXES

-When the unit MOCP device value exceeds 60-A, unit-mounted supplementary fuses are required for each heater circuit.
-These fuses are included in accessory single point boxes, with power distribution and fuse blocks.
-The single point box will be installed directly under the unit control box, just to the left of the partition separating the indoor section (with electric heaters) from the outdoor section.
+When heaters are installed, power wiring to both heaters and the rest of the unit is connected via the single point box accessory, which will be installed directly under the unit control box, just to the left of the partition separating the indoor section (with electric heaters) from the outdoor section.
 The single point box has a hinged access cover.
-See Fig. 45.
+See Fig. 42.
 The single point box also includes pigtails to complete the wiring between the single point box and the unit's main control box terminals.
 Refer to the accessory heater and single point box installation instructions for details on tap connections.